davidgsd/AllScan/README.md

 ASL's stats APIs are limited to 30 requests/minute per IP Address.
 AllScan uses a dynamic request timing algorithm to prevent exceeding this limit, even if multiple web clients are using AllScan on a node.

-As of v0.45 AllScan now implements full User Authentication, User Account Administration, Login/Logout, User Settings and Cfg Management functions.
-After installing or upgrading from pre-v0.45, AllScan will automatically create its Database and necessary tables, and when you first visit the allscan/ url will prompt you to create an Admin user account, with detailed usage notes.
+As of v0.45 AllScan implements User Authentication, User Account Administration, Login/Logout, User Settings and Cfg Management functions.
+After installing or upgrading from pre-v0.45, AllScan will automatically create its Database and necessary tables, and when you first visit the allscan/ url will prompt you to create an Admin user account.
+By default, public (not logged-in) users will have Read-Only access and will be able to see the Connection Status and Favorites data, but will not be able to make changes or view any admin (Cfgs / Users) pages.
+To change this setting, Log in, click the "Cfgs" link, and edit the "Public Permission" parameter.

 Additional screenshots:
 [init.png](https://github.com/davidgsd/AllScan/blob/main/docs/screenshots/init.png)
 [cfgs.png](https://github.com/davidgsd/AllScan/blob/main/docs/screenshots/cfgs.png)
 [users.png](https://github.com/davidgsd/AllScan/blob/main/docs/screenshots/users.png)